SenteonLLC/senteonllc.github.io/beta/resetting.md

 1) From the Managed Account Console, navigate to the `Endpoints` tab.

-2) Select the `Re-Enable` button next to the endpoint you wish to disable.
+2) On the main `Endpoints` page, select the `Re-Enable` button next to the endpoint you wish to disable.

 ## Uninstalling Senteon Agent (Resets Senteon-Managed Settings) ##